 Bakke was the first decision from the Supreme Court directly addressing affirmative action policies in higher education.
 As a result, it laid the foundation for affirmative action admissions policies and challenges to those policies in the decades that followed.

 But even more confusing is what a diverse campus actually looks like.
 Additionally, the combination of giving deference to universities with the ability to take race into account in a detailed evaluation leads to the question of just how big of role race plays in admissions decisions.
-Whether intentional or not, overall evaluations can be employed under the guise of individualistic decisions, but where race becomes more of a deciding factor, the decisions seem a lot less individualistic.
+Overall evaluations can be employed under the guise of individualistic decisions, but when race becomes more of a deciding factor, the decisions seem a lot less individualistic, whether intentional or not.
 These nebulous standards made interpretation and implementation very difficult.
 And became reoccurring themes in later higher education cases.

 Additionally, the Court was deeply divided and this created confusion among the lower courts, including the perception that the Bakke decision did not produce binding precedent in certain respects.
 For example, lower courts have disagreed as to whether the diversity rationale can withstand strict scrutiny.
 Circuit Court cases like Hopwood v.
-Texas and District Court cases like Johnson v.
-Board of Regents of the University System of Georgia, found that the diversity rationale was not a compelling state interest.
-Conversely, in the Ninth Circuit agreed with the Court and held “educational diversity is a compelling governmental interest that meets the demands of strict scrutiny of race-conscious measures.”
-Thus, in the years after Bakke many observers believed that additional, clear guidance on the legality of affirmative action in higher education was needed.
+Texas, 78 F.3d 932 (5th Cir.
+1996), and District Court cases like Johnson v.
+Board of Regents of the University System of Georgia, 106 F. Supp.
+2d 1362 (S.D.
+Ga.
+2000), found that the diversity rationale was not a compelling state interest.
+Conversely, in Smith v.
+University of Washington School of Law, 233 F.3d 1188 (9th Cir.
+2000), the Ninth Circuit agreed with the Court and held “educational diversity is a compelling governmental interest that meets the demands of strict scrutiny of race-conscious measures.”
+Thus, post-Bakke, clearer guidance on affirmative action in higher education is needed.